stanislaw/SoftwareDesignHeuristics/README.md

 ### TDD as a Toolbox

 The ability to do Test-Driven Development (TDD) is not a binary "can or cannot" skill.
-It’s about having a wide range of techniques, patterns, tricks, and hacks in your toolbox.
+It's about having a wide range of techniques, patterns, tricks, and hacks in your toolbox.
 When you have enough of them, you can test almost anything in a reasonable amount of time.